iamemilio/installer/docs/user/openstack/README.md

 ## Openstack Credentials

-There are two ways to pass your credentials to the installer, with a clouds.yaml file or with environment variables.
-You can also use a combination of the two, but be aware that clouds.yaml file has precident over the environment variables you set.
+You must have a clouds.yaml file in order to run the installer.
 The installer will look for a clouds.yaml file in the following locations in order:
 1. OS_CLIENT_CONFIG_FILE
 2. Current directory
 3. unix-specific user config directory (~/.config/openstack/clouds.yaml)
 4. unix-specific site config directory (/etc/openstack/clouds.yaml)

-In many openstack distributions, you can get a clouds.yaml file through Horizon.
+In many OpenStack distributions, you can get a clouds.yaml file through Horizon.
 If you cant, then you can make a `clouds.yaml` file yourself.
 Information on
     this file can be found at https://docs.openstack.org/openstacksdk/latest/user/config/configuration.html#config-files and it looks like:
 ```